Close Menu

 While the peace process has brought about significant improvements in safety, Colombia is not without its challenges.
 The country still faces issues related to organized crime, drug trafficking, and gang violence, particularly in certain regions.

 The departments of Cauca, Nariño, and Chocó, located in the southwestern part of the country, are still affected by the presence of ELN guerrilla groups and other criminal organizations.
 These areas are considered high-risk, and tourists are advised to exercise extreme caution when traveling to these regions.
-(See Also: Cozumel Safe to Visit?
-A Traveler’s Guide)
+(See Also: Is It Safe To Visit Dallas?
+The Ultimate Guide)

 Urban areas, such as Bogotá, Medellín, and Cartagena, are generally considered safe, with a strong police presence and modern security measures in place.
 However, petty theft, pickpocketing, and scams are still prevalent, and tourists should remain vigilant and take necessary precautions to protect themselves and their belongings.